 |Josephine Leask||Marilena Zaroulia|

 For any further information please contact the editors at email@example.com.

 To keep up to date on our launches, events, and calls for papers, join our Facebook page or follow us on Twitter.

 You can also contact us via mail at:

-c/o Department of Drama and Theatre
+c/o Department of Drama, Theatre and Dance

 Royal Holloway, University of London

 Egham, Surrey TW20 0EX

 Subscribing to our mailing list means that whenever a new issue is published or a fresh call for papers goes out, you will be notified by email.
 We will not pass on your email address or use it for any other purpose other than as indicated without your consent.

 You can join our mailing list simply by sending an email with the words JOIN LIST as the subject, including your name(s) and university affiliation to: